openaps/docs/docs/docs/Resources/troubleshooting.md

 We recommend runing `oref0-reset-git` in cron so that if the repository gets corrupted it can quickly reset itself.

-Finally, if you're still having git issues, you should `rm -rf ~/myopenaps/.git` .
+Finally, if you're still having git issues, you should `cd ~/myopenaps; rm -rf .git ; git init` .
 If you do this, git will re-initialize from scratch.

 Warning: do not run any openaps commands with sudo in front of it `sudo openaps`.
 If you do, your .git permissions will get messed up.
 Sudo should only be used when a command needs root permissions, and openaps does not need that.
 Such permission problems can be corrected by running `sudo chown -R pi.pi .git` in the openaps directory.
 If you are using an Intel Edison, run `sudo chown -R edison.users .git`.